connervieira/Marathon/DOCUMENTATION.md

 ### Editing Employees

 If you'd like to update a position's information, you can do so by overwriting it with the edit function.
 To edit a position, simply enter its ID number in the 'ID Number' field, and re-enter its information, adjusting it where necessary.
 This will allow you to change a position's information without changing its ID number.

+## Verifying Shift Verification Hashes

+To verify a Shift Verification Hash, follow these instructions.
+1. Log in to your admin account.
+2. Click through to the 'Tools' page.
+3. Click 'Open' under the 'Verify Shift' tool.
+4. Paste in the Shift Verification Hash into the Hash field.
+5. Click 'Submit'.
+6. Enter your Shift Verification Key into the Key field.
+    - If this field is left blank, the default key defined in the Marathon configuration will be used to decrypt the hash.
+7. Press 'Submit'
+8. The hash provided will be decrypted using the key provided.
+The output will be shown below the form.
+If you see random nonsensical characters, its possible one of the values were mistyped, or the hash is invalid.
+However, it's also possible that the hash was encrypted using a different key.
+This could have happened if you've changed your Clock In Verification key since this hash was created.